dyspop/responsysrest/README.md

     r.get('lists')

 Returns a list of dictionaries of all profile lists.
-This comes bundled with the folder location and all of the field names too, so you probably want to call `[list["name"] for list in r.profile_lists()]` for a simple list of the profile lists or `[(list["name"], list["folderName"]) for list in r.profile_lists()]` for a list of all profile lists along with their folders.
+This comes bundled with the folder location and all of the field names too, so to retrieve just a list of the lists, or a list of the lists with their respective folders use

+    [list["name"] for list in r.profile_lists()]
+    [(list["name"], list["folderName"]) for list in r.profile_lists()]

 #### Retrieve a member of a profile list using RIID